 For example, The metabolism function of the thyroid gland is related to Agni (fire element) which is again maintained by pitta dosha.
 Metabolism is affected by thyroid issues leading to various problems like indigestion, constipation, and weight gain/loss respectively in hypothyroidism and hyperthyroidism.

 What are the Ayurveda treatments that are usually offered for thyroid problems?

 Again, the treatment plan is always personalized.
 It’s proven that Panchkarma therapies (cleansing treatments in Ayurveda) have shown tremendous results in thyroid diseases.

 Swedana (Steaming): Removing of blockage of subtle channels.

 Udvartana (Medicated powder massage): Helps in dissolving subcutaneous fat and stimulates the nervous system and glands.

 Virechana (Purgation therapy): Cleansing method performed by giving herbal medication.

 Basti (Medicated enema): Cleansing of the lower alimentary canal and the medication absorbed spread all over the body.

-Rebalance of the doshas with these panchakarma treatments will help to restore the proper functions of thyroid gland.
+Rebalance of the doshas with these panchakarma treatments will help to restore the proper functions of the thyroid gland.
 After these treatments, one can keep the thyroid hormone levels in balance by diet and lifestyle according to their body type.

-At Sri Sri Ayurveda Hospital, we also offer online consultation support with our Ayurveda specialists to get the right guidance from the comfort of your homes.
+At Sri Sri Ayurveda Hospital, we also offer online consultation support with our Ayurveda specialists to get the right guidance from the comfort of your home.
 Connect to our specialists and plan an individual path back to health.